qor/doc/admin/authentication.md

 }
 ```

-When set it when initialize QOR Admin, like:
+When setting it when initializing QOR Admin, like:

 ```go
 func main() {